 Garet Edwards, M.S.

-Garet is a 3rd-year doctoral student at USA, and currently holds an assistantship with AltaPointe's Adult Residential Services where he conducts functional behavioral assessments and implements interventions for adults in psychiatric group homes who present with severe problem behaviors.
+Garet is a 3rd-year doctoral student at USA, and currently holds an assistantship at The Little Tree Preschool where he consults with parents and teachers regarding child behavior, conducts functional behavioral assessments, and implements individualized interventions for children with Autism who present with problem behaviors.
 His research and clinical interests are on the application of Applied Behavior Analysis to promote positive behaviors and decrease or eliminate problematic behavior in children with neurodevelopmental disabilities.
-He recently defended his Master's thesis, which examined the psychometric properties of the Alabama Parenting Questionnaire, and plans to propose his doctoral dissertation over the next year.
+He completed his Master's degree in the summer of 2015, and plans to propose his doctoral dissertation over the next year.

 Noelle Vann, M.S.Noelle is a 3rd-year doctoral student in the Healthy Youth & Families Lab.
 Her research and clinical interests are related to the application of Parent Child Interaction Therapy (PCIT) and Emotion-Focused Therapy (EFT) in children and families who have experience trauma or high familial stress.
 Noelle is interested in interprofessional collaboration with health care professionals in a pediatric population.